NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 ## License/Openness
 There are only 4 discrete values for this attribute: ``Commercial``, ``Free and open source``, ``Free but not open source`` and ``I do not know``.
  - ``Commercial`` is used when the software needs to be purchased in order to be used.
-  - ``Free and open source`` is selected when the source code is available and the software does not need to be purchased in order to be used``
+  - ``Free and open source`` is selected when the source code is available and the software does not need to be purchased in order to be used.
   - ``Free but not open source`` is used when the source code is not available (closed source) but the software is free to be used.
   - ``I do not know`` is used when the License/Openness is not know.
 This value **SHOULD** be avoided.